VINAYAK9669/ImageEditorWebApp/README.md

 1. Open the Image Editor App in your web browser.
 2. Upload an image from your device.
 3. Use the various editing options to enhance and modify your image.
-4. Click the "Download" button to save your edited image locally.
+4. Click the "SAVE IMAGE" button to save your edited image locally.

 ## Demo